macadminsdotorg/codeofconduct/README.md

-# Welcome to the MacAdmins Slack Team.
+# Welcome to the MacAdmins Slack Workspace

 ## Introduction
 This community is a complement to IRC channels, various MDM and package management user forums, Facebook groups, and the mailing lists.
 We seek to provide a safe, friendly community for Mac administrators, enthusiasts, and developers to interact with one another.